camunda/camunda-docs-static/get-started/content/spring/shared-process-engine.md

 have to change three things:

 Firstly, we need to set the scope of the Maven dependency of the camunda-engine dependency to `provided`.
-On the Camunda BPM platform the process engine library is provided as a shared library and does not need to be bundled with the application:
+On the Camunda Platform the process engine library is provided as a shared library and does not need to be bundled with the application:

 ```xml